intel-analytics/ipex-llm/python/llm/example/GPU/LlamaIndex/README.md

 In conclusion, while Llama 2 performs well on most benchmarks compared to other open-source models, its performance
 ```

-#### 4.2 Text to SQL
+### 4.2 Text to SQL

 > Note: Text to SQL example is varified on `zephyr-7b-alpha`.
 This model requires transformers==4.37.0.
 Please use `pip install transformers==4.37.0` to upgrade transformers version to 4.37.0.

-The Text to SQL example shows how to define a text-to-SQL retriever on its own and plug it into `RetrieverQueryEngine` to build a retrival pipeline.
+The Text to SQL example ([text_to_sql.py](./text_to_sql.py)) is adapted from the [Official llama index Text-to-SQL example](https://docs.llamaindex.ai/en/stable/examples/index_structs/struct_indices/SQLIndexDemo/#part-3-text-to-sql-retriever).
+This example shows how to define a text-to-SQL retriever on its own and plug it into `RetrieverQueryEngine` to build a retrival pipeline.

 In the current directory, run the example with command: